 Lorne Coe was elected as MPP for the riding of Whitby-Oshawa, in a by-election held on February 11th, 2016.
 After a hard-fought campaign, he was elected with a 53% majority, a direct reflection of his reputation for dedication and hard work.

 Shortly after his election, Lorne was named as the Critic for Advanced Education and Skills Development, a role which the Leader of the Opposition had previously retained.
-By appointing him to this prestigious position within caucus, the Leader has indicated the trust that he places in Lorne’s capabilities.
+In February 2017, Lorne was named as Associate Critic for Education.
+Late January 2018 Lorne assumed the full role of Critic for Education.

 In addition, Lorne has been named as a Member of the Standing Committee on Social Policy; as cultural liaison to the Latin American and Spanish speaking communities in the Greater Toronto Area; and as the PC party liaison to the riding of Sault St. Marie.